Please Note: We may receive commissions on purchases made from our chosen links.

 Avoid using a security camera as well.
 They are not designed to give a good picture.
 They are designed to help the police get a description of someone suspicious.
 It is not the right tool for live streaming.

-This is very important because unless you have the ability to hook up the camcorder via wifi, you will not be able to use the camera to stream.
+This is very important because unless you can hook up the camcorder via wifi, you will not be able to use the camera to stream.
 You need a live video out of the camera at the time of the recording.

 These Dongles are sometimes called HDMI capture cards.
 It took me forever to figure out that I needed one of these to make the system work.
-There was not a lot of information about them.
+There was not much information about them.

 There are a few accessories that you will need.